How to Power Up Your Prayer Plant

 The Culprit: This usually happens because the plant is too cold, too dry, or both.
 Remember, Prayer Plants are tropical divas, they like it warm and humid!

 Solution: Start by checking the temperature.
 Your Prayer Plant prefers temps between 18-24°C. If it’s too cold, consider moving it to a warmer spot.
 Also, crank up the humidity.
-You can do this by misting, using a humidity tray, or grouping it with other plants to create a mini jungle microclimate.
+You can do this by misting, using a humidity tray, or adding other tropical large indoor plants, like a Kentia Palm or Swiss Cheese plant, which can help create a humid microclimate for all your leafy companions.

 Pests Putting Your Plant to the Test